isysd-mirror/pgp-mtls/README.md

 # guld-auth

 Peer to peer authentication using OpenPGP identities to manage individual Certificate Authorities and mutual TLS sessions.
+No more centralized Certificate Authorities or application-specific authentication!
+Simply install your client SSL certificate to your [browser](https://www.tbs-certificates.co.uk/FAQ/en/installer_certificat_client_google_chrome.html) or [app](https://github.com/digitalbazaar/forge) and make requests.

+This library currently does not make any network requests, only providing the authentication utilities.
+The protocol could be used in other context, but it is easiest to assume an extension of the HTTP Keyserver Protocol, as shown in the examples below.

 ### OpenPGP + CA Handshake

-Before initiating a mutual TLD session, the "client" (sender) and "server" (receiver) must identify each other by OpenPGP keys, and sign each others SSL certificates.
+Before initiating a mutual TLS session, the "client" (sender) and "server" (receiver) must identify each other by OpenPGP keys, and sign each others SSL certificates.

 Steps: